Mapping the human brain - a guide to the Brain Atlas

 With this amazing tool so rich in information, you and other researchers all around the world can now gain in-depth insights into the inner structure of the brain.

-It is hoped that these insights will provide you a foundation upon which to build a more complete understanding of normal brain function as well as giving researchers a means to investigate the etiology and pathology of neurodegenerative and other brain diseases.
+It is hoped that these insights will provide you a foundation upon which to build a more complete understanding of normal brain function as well as give researchers a means to investigate the etiology and pathology of neurodegenerative and other brain diseases.

 In our next blog Jan Mulder, one of the scientists behind the project will share his thoughts about the Brain Atlas.
-Stay tuned!